IAmJonoBo/n00plicate/docs/IMPLEMENTATION_PLAN_2.0.md

 ## Vision Statement

-Deliver Mimic 2.0 as an opinionated FOSS design-to-code platform where:
+Deliver n00plicate 2.0 as an opinionated FOSS design-to-code platform where:

 - Penpot is the canonical source for tokens and UI intent.
 - An automated token pipeline produces SDKs for every runtime.